Indyandie/learning-nix/README.md

 - Nix runs _derivations_ to produce build results.
 - Build results can be used as input for other _derivations_.

 The built-in impure function `derivation` is the primitive to declare a _derivation_.
-It is ussually wrapped by the Nixpkgs build mechanism `stdenv.mkDerivation`, it hides most of the complexity of build procedures.
+It is usually wrapped by the Nixpkgs build mechanism `stdenv.mkDerivation`, it hides most of the complexity of build procedures.

+> [!NOTE]
+>
-> [!note] You will probably never encounter `derivation` in practice.
+> You will probably never encounter `derivation` in practice.

 `mkDerivation` denotes something that Nix will build.